St Helens dog owner convicted under dog microchipping legislation

-A Parr dog owner has been convicted under dog microchipping legislation.
+A Newton-le-Willows dog owner has been convicted under dog microchipping legislation.

-Sarah Jane Goodier, 30, of Waine Street was ordered to pay a total of £630 after being found guilty in her absence at Liverpool, Knowsley and St Helens Magistrates’ Court of failing to have her dog microchipped, as prescribed by the Microchipping of Dogs (England) Regulations 2015.
+Neil Fisher, 51, of Cheltenham Drive, was ordered to pay a total of £494 after being found guilty in his absence at Liverpool, Knowsley and St Helens Magistrates’ Court of failing to have his dog microchipped, as prescribed by the Microchipping of Dogs (England) Regulations 2015.

-She was fined £500 with costs of £80, and ordered to pay a victim surcharge of £50.
+At Liverpool, Knowsley and St Helens Magistrates’ Court, Fisher was fined £230, with costs of £230.
+He was also ordered to pay a victim surcharge of £34.

 Councillor Jeanie Bell, St Helens Borough Council’s Cabinet Member for Safer, Stronger Communities, said: “This dog owner was given ample opportunity to comply with microchipping laws, but simply chose not to, resulting in these fines.
 It’s for the safety and security of dogs and the community that microchips are fitted and kept up to date if you move to a new house or change your phone number, and it’s an easy thing to do with your vet.”